playcanvas/developer.playcanvas.com/docs/user-manual/templates/index.md

 You can also use Script Attributes to pass Template Assets to your scripts instead of searching for them by ID.

-## When do I need to load Template Assets?
+## When do I need to load Template Assets? {#when-do-i-need-to-load-template-assets}

 Templates store the Entity hierarchy and data, similar to scenes.
 When a template instance is added to the scene in the Editor, the Entity hierarchy and data is included in the Scene data.